-Candles/Incense/Wax Warmers/Open Flames
+Candles/Incense/Open Flames

 Candles, candle warmers, incense, oil lamps, and other devices which use an open flame (including potpourri pots) are prohibited in residence halls.
 Items will be confiscated and residents will be subject to disciplinary action.
 Use or possession of these items is a violation of Fire Safety Regulations.
-Wax warmers are allowed to be used, but the wax used must be manufactured for use in the wax warmers and it must be heated with a 25-watt light bulb that is housed in a ceramic enclosure.
-Wax warmers should never be left unattended.
+Wax warmers are allowed to be used, but should never be left unattended.